- Here’s our quick pro tip for picking thickness planers

 The Cutech/Wahuda Tools 40200HC-CT is an affordable thickness planer that is capable of pro-level performance.

-Building on the success of the earlier 40200H-CT, the new model features an improved cutter-head with carbide inserts.
+Building on the success of the earlier 40200H-CT, the new model attributes an improved cutter-head with carbide inserts.

-It even has a depth repeat cut setting and generously-sized tables that accommodate large stock.
+It features a depth repeat cut setting and generously sized tables that accommodate large stock.

-Even with all these features, the 40200HC-CT weights a manageable 90 pounds, so you can easily move it around your workshop if necessary.
+Even with all these attributes, the 40200HC-CT weighs a manageable 90 pounds, so you can easily move it around your workshop if necessary.

 #1 Most affordable thickness planer